 Distributions also may be subject to additional state, local and foreign taxes, depending on each shareholder's particular situation.
 Under the laws of various states, distributions of investment company taxable income generally are taxable to shareholders even though all or a substantial portion of such distributions may be derived from interest on certain federal obligations which, if the interest were received directly by a resident of such state, would be exempt from such state's income tax ("qualifying federal obligations").
 However, some states may exempt all or a portion of such distributions from income tax to the extent the shareholder is able to establish that the distribution is derived from qualifying federal obligations.
-Moreover, for state income tax purposes, interest on some federal obligations generally is not exempt from taxable income (for example, interest on FNMA Certificates and GNMA Certificates).
+Moreover, for state income tax purposes, interest on some federal obligations generally is not exempt from taxation, whether received directly by a shareholder or through distributions of investment company taxable income (for example, interest on FNMA Certificates and GNMA Certificates).
 Each Portfolio will provide information annually to shareholders indicating the amount and percentage of a Portfolio's dividend distribution which is attributable to interest on federal obligations, and will indicate to the extent possible from what types of federal obligations such dividends are derived.
 Shareholders are advised to consult their own tax advisers with respect to the particular tax consequences to them of an investment in a Portfolio.